maxwell-bland/deredaction/README.md

 Feel free to let me know if anything goes wrong.
 For now my email is `mb28@illinois.edu`.

+If you are a scholart, email me and I can give you the full code and datasets on valid scientific request, for reproduction purposes and to make your research easier!

 There are also lots of small easter eggs buried around this repository that may help future research.